docker/docs/engine/installation/linux/oracle.md

 Guide](http://docs.oracle.com/cd/E37670_01/E37355/html/index.html) for details
 on how to create and mount btrfs filesystems.

-To enable btrfs support on Oracle Linux:

-1. Ensure that `/var/lib/docker` is on a btrfs filesystem.
+To enable btrfs support on Oracle Linux, ensure that `/var/lib/docker` is on a btrfs filesystem.

-2. Edit `/etc/sysconfig/docker` and add `-s btrfs` to the `OTHER_ARGS` field.

-3. Restart the Docker daemon:

 ## Uninstallation